t0px/portfolio-app/README.md

 > The primary objective for this project was to expand my knowledge and skillset on the above technologies.<br>

 ## Future..?
-> As time progresses, this portfolio will change and improve in its code and techonlogies.
+> As time progresses, this portfolio will change and improve in its code and technologies.